AndyYuen/podman-ai-lab-to-rhoai/README.md

 ![Add Serving runtime](img/rhoai_add_serving_runtime_custom.png)

-<b>NOTE:</b> <i>A pre-built image available to the public has been specified.
-You can build your own image with the Containerfile under ./components/ucstom-model-serving-runtime if you would rather pull from your own repository.</i>
+<b>NOTE:</b> <i>A pre-built image has been specified.
+You can build your own image with the Containerfile under ./components/custom-model-serving-runtime if you would rather pull from your own repository.</i>
 </li>
 <li>
 If the addition of the serving runtime was  succesfully, you should now see it in the list of serving runtimes available.